How does Facebook make money? Analyzing Facebook's revenue in 2026

 One of Facebook’s biggest advantages from the position of the leading social media platform is the possibility to maintain and even increase the revenue based on different types of advertising and bring up new tools for targeting audiences.

-But, so far, so good, and Facebook is doing well with its advertising tools, making popular names even stronger and help others in branding their digital presence and identity.
-For example, fan pages with the largest numbers of followers on Facebook are Cristiano Ronaldo with almost 150mln people and Shakira with 113mln followers (as of July 2021).
+But, so far, so good, and Facebook is doing well with its advertising tools, making popular names even stronger and helping others in branding their digital presence and identity.
+For example, fan pages with the largest numbers of followers on Facebook are Cristiano Ronaldo, with almost 170 million followers, and Shakira, with 122 million followers (as of February 2026).
 Following their model, other companies, small businesses, and recently-launched pages can grow their notoriety and acquire new customers and visibility using ads.
-Shortly, Facebook advertising works on social stimulus and success stories of businesses built and grew on social media advertising.
-Discover top Facebook advertising companies here
+Shortly, Facebook advertising works on social stimulus, and the success stories of businesses built and grown on social media advertising.
+Discover top Facebook advertising companies here.

 How Facebook Makes Money From Payments & Fees